nspcc-dev/neofs-rest-gw/docs/migration-new-upload.md

 both requests, all custom object attributes will be placed in the `X-Attributes` header.
 Additionally, you can send a HEAD request to both paths to get object information without the object itself.

+Compared to the old `/objects/{containerId}/{objectId}` API you now get payload in HTTP BODY which is easier to integrate for most applications.
+You no longer can request a range of an object, if you need it please submit an issue.